gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 In cases where product characteristics significantly affect price (e.g. egg size), a stricter approach was applied: I controlled for product size differences by segmenting eggs into size categories rather than aggregating them.
 This ensured that comparisons remained structurally valid.

+### 📌 Handling Missing Products

+During data collection, not all products were available across every supermarket chain.
+For example, certain SKUs such as not-from-concentrate orange juice were not offered in Alcampo, and some size-specific products (e.g. medium eggs) were not consistently available across all chains.

+To ensure data integrity and avoid distortions in the analysis, rows corresponding to unavailable products were excluded from the dataset, rather than being represented as empty (NaN) entries.
+This prevents incorrect aggregations (e.g. averages, counts) during data analysis.

+This approach ensures that all calculations are based only on valid, observed data points, while maintaining transparency about product availability limitations across chains.

 ### 📊 Key Performance Indicators (KPIs)

 The analysis was designed around three groups of KPIs: